 Today I returned to Bradbury with my fellow Trail Monster for a repeat of the 15 mile loop we ran last week.
 Although the weather forecast called for a rather high temperature today, at 8 this morning it was particularly cold, and it turns out that Bradbury is in a freakishly cold spot.
 I think my thermometer at home said 17 when I left, but the one in my car said -1 when I got to Bradbury, and Sara's said -2 (thanks for letting me steal your photo).

+I was a little worried about being underdressed with just two long sleeve shirts, but figured I'd just run a little faster to keep warm.
+That actually worked pretty well, especially when combined with the loose snow that was harder work to get through this week.
+Despite a lot of traffic during the week the snow we have on the ground right now doesn't compress well and we were sinking and slipping a lot more.
 When we hit the power lines at 5 miles I decided to take a drink from my hydration pack, but not surprisingly the exposed hose was frozen solid.
 I usually blow a little air back into the hose after taking a drink but the cold temperature caught me off guard and the hose froze before I ever took a drink.
 I decided to reposition my pack between my two layers of clothing in hopes that the trapped body heat would thaw the hose but this ended up taking another 5 miles to take effect.
 Despite the frigid temperature and occasional windy stretch of trail it was a gorgeous day to be outside and we had all warmed up enough to be comfortable.

-distance: 15.08 miles
+time: 2:27:10distance: 15.08 miles

 pace: 9:46